 All heat treatments come with a full eradication guarantee for your peace of mind.

-Benefits of Heat Treatments
+Benefits Of Using Heat

 The benefits that a heat treatment can deliver include:

 Minimal disruption - a single, fast and efficient treatment which eliminates pest insects (typically within half a day) and is effective against pest problems such as textile pests, Bed Bugs and Cockroaches.

 Protects your business reputation - as pest problems are rapidly, effectively and thoroughly eliminated, ensuring infestation are promptly managed and contained.

 Chemical-free process - allows treated items to be re-used quickly afterwards, with no residual side effects.

 Minimised costs – mattresses, furniture, rugs, fabrics and furnishings can be treated, saving you the costs of disposal and replacement.

 Trained M.E.S specialists will conduct a thorough site assessment to ensure suitability of location and items to be treated and will then recommend the most effective treatment approach.